 - a.
 See How to search partners and get noticed, a great document that lists practical information on partner searches, with linked options and good tips by cluster 1. - b.
-See EURAXESS North America, an official initiative of the European Commission promotes transatlantic research collaboration.
+See EURAXESS Partnering Portal.
+EURAXESS North America, an official initiative of the European Commission promotes transatlantic research collaboration.
 Search the EURAXESS partnering portal to find institutions to build a consortium.
 Also register your institution within EURAXESS so that you can be found as potential partner.
 You have to create an account as a user to then register your organization.
 Canadians can go their homepage for the latest information on Horizon Europe Pillars I & II, as well as upcoming events, news, and funding information.
-You can also sign up for EURAXESS newsletters to learn of upcoming events of interest, including European Commission hosted brokerage (networking) events.
-When there is a need you can also connect with Europe-based NCPs through EURAXESS: northamerica@euraxess.net. - c.
+You can also sign up for EURAXESS newsletters to learn of upcoming events of interest, including European Commission hosted brokerage (networking) events, and connect with Europe-based NCPs through EURAXESS: northamerica@euraxess.net. - c.
 See the EEN Partnerships Database to search for partners as it is the world's largest network for SMEs and innovation stakeholders. - d.
 See Horizon Europe's EC Funding & Tender Opportunities SEDIA Partner Search tool to find partners for your project ideas among those registered in the portal.
-One can also: enter a keyword/topic of a past call for proposals to find related organizations, search by geographical criteria or by types of organization and/or search by call topics to find organizations that have participated or expressed interest in participating in the future.
+One can also: enter a keyword/topic of a past call for proposals to find related organizations, search by geographical criteria or by types of organization and/or search by call topics to find organizations that have participated or expressed interest in participating in the future. - e.
+For Cluster 1 Health see HNN 3.0, network of CL1 NCPs to enhance cooperation, https://hnn30.healthncp.net/ for useful resources for applicants and NCPs. - f.
+For Cluster 2 Culture, Creativity and Inclusive Society see their Net4Society hosted Networking Platform, to find partners for upcoming Cluster 2 calls. - g.
+For Cluster 4 Digital, see IDEAL-IST Partner Search Tool